Defining Common Cloud Services Models

 Document and Data Migration, A SaaS platform – DOMA DX, MaaS, and managed cloud services for all of your other “as a service: models.

 Determining which cloud service model fits your needs isn’t always easy.
 Finding the right balance of flexibility, cost, and labor investment generally requires some in-depth discussion and planning.
-You can get started with a free cloud migration assessment provided by DOMA.
+You can get started with a comprehensive cloud migration assessment provided by DOMA.

 Learn more about DOMA’s cloud solutions and see how we can be a great partner in helping you achieve your cloud goals.